finos/rune-dsl/documentation/documentation.rst

 Purpose
 """""""

 Plain-text descriptions can be associated to any model component.
 Although not generating any executable code, descriptions are first-class meta-data components of any model.
-As modelling best practice, a definition ought to exist for every model component and be clear and comprehensive.
+As modelling best practice, a description ought to exist for every model component and be clear and comprehensive.

 Syntax
 """"""